Therefore I Am (song): Synopsis and reception

 The video begins with Eilish, dressed in both a baggy white cardigan that has graffitied symbols and patches, and a pair of shorts, walking around an empty shopping mall alone.
 As the song's beat kicks in, Eilish begins to dance wildly throughout the mall.
 The singer helps herself to food and drinks from Wetzel's Pretzels, Hot Dog on a Stick, and Chipotle Mexican Grill.
 Thereafter, Eilish ascends an escalator, and sings the chorus while eating the food acquired in the video.
 The video concludes with an off-screen security guard yelling at Eilish, instructing her to leave the building; the singer flees from the mall into a parking garage.

 Writing for The Fader, Jordan Darville compared the visual to Fatboy Slim's "Weapon of Choice" music video (2001), but said it had "less dancing and more french fries".
 Patrick Hosken of MTV noted the video captures a feeling of "estrangement" and "isolation".
 He mentioned that Eilish was not "implicitly haunted by the shuttered shops and eerie emptiness", while adding the video evokes "Dawn of the Dead's suburban post-apocalyptica" and plays like a "nuclear-fallout version of New Radicals's beloved late-'90s kids-take-over-the-mall anthem, 'You Get What You Give'".
 Liam Hess, writing for Vogue magazine, stated the video offered a "mall rat-inspired twist on a signature Eilish silhouette—and marked a welcome return for one of pop's most agenda-setting style stars".
 The staff of Paper magazine noted the production has a "lo-fi handheld camera quality", and hypothesized that Eilish and her crew spent their budget on renting out the mall.

 Live performances

 To further promote "Therefore I Am", Eilish performed the song for first time at the American Music Awards of 2020 on November 22.
 She included it in the Disney+ concert film Happier Than Ever: A Love Letter to Los Angeles, released on September 3, 2021.
-Eilish also performed "Therefore I Am" it in the set list of an ongoing world tour (2022–2023) in support of Happier Than Ever.
+Eilish also performed "Therefore I Am" it in the set list of a world tour (2022–2023) in support of Happier Than Ever.